agilecreativity/nodejs-from-scratch-examples/README.md

-### TODO
+### README.md

+Tips:

-- Use promise library to avoid the callback hell!
+- Learn to use promise library to avoid the callback hell!
+- Use of the exports function to wrap the module